WSU-CPTS-223/pa3-inventory-management-biscuit-21/README.md

 Feel free to modify Makefile as you see fit.

 ## Test Code Explanation
-TestSuite tests all (used) DataMaps and UnorderMap class functions using cassert.
+** tests can be accessed by using the 'test' command. more info is listed about it under ':help'** TestSuite tests all (used) DataMaps and UnorderMap class functions using cassert.
 Each function verifies expected behavior and special cases:

 testQuoteLineParser() – Makes sure the CSV lines are parsed correctly regardless of format or empty fields.